Altova Work in Process XBRL Add-in for Excel, Version 2023r2

 wip_unwanted_columns

-To delete the unwanted columns, right-click the cell and select Delete | Table Columns.
-To prevent Excel 2013 from adding new columns and rows automatically, go to File | Options | Proofing | AutoCorrect Options | AutoFormat As You Type | Apply as you work and clear the check box Include new rows and columns in table.
+To delete an unwanted column, right-click any cell in the column you want to delete and select Delete | Table Columns from the context menu.
+To prevent Excel from adding new columns and rows automatically, go to File | Options | Proofing | AutoCorrect Options | AutoFormat As You Type | Apply as you work and clear the check box Include new rows and columns in table.

 wip_excel_paste_values